Lucasmouchague/site_statique_Lucas_Mouchague/README.md

 Conversion successful!
 ```
-You can also add a title to your html page
+You can also add a title to your html page.
 ```
 $python3 site-statique.py --input_file path_of_your_input_file/your_file.md --output_file path_of_your_output_file/your_file.html --title your_title